MicrosoftDocs/win32/desktop-src/CIMWin32Prov/win32-heatpipe.md

 Access type: Read-only
 </dt> </dl>

-If **TRUE**, the cooling device provides active cooling—not passive.
+If **TRUE**, the cooling device provides active cooling not passive.

 This property is inherited from [**CIM\_CoolingDevice**](cim-coolingdevice.md).